 I have done B.COM HONS(3- year degree) and I want to MBA from abroad.
 Many colleges need a 4-year Bachelor's degree or a Master's degree.
 Is my 3-year B.COM degree enough for MBA or I need a M.COM?

-Asked by Aryan Mishra 10 months ago
+Asked by Aryan Mishra over 1 year ago

 Serial Tech Entrepreneur | Blockchain Dev & Advisor | Public Speaker I Cyber Security Researcher| AI